 Reputedly the oldest spice known to man, its earliest record dates back to “an Assyrian myth which claims that the gods drank sesame wine the night before they created the earth.”
-First cultivated in India, there are several varieties of sesame seeds, the darker ones are said to be more flavorful, but most people are only familiar with the dream colored ones.
+First cultivated in India, there are several varieties of sesame seeds.
+They come in black, red, brown, gold, gray and cream.
+The darker ones are said to be more flavorful, but most people are only familiar with the cream-colored variety.

 To really bring out the flavor and aroma of sesame seeds, it is best to toast them.

+Measure the amount of sesame seeds needed and place in an oil-free pan.
+Over medium heat, toast the sesame seeds, shaking the pan often for even browning.
 When the sesame seeds turn golden, turn off the heat and continue toasting them in the hot pan, shaking often, until the color deepens to a light brown.

 When toasting brown or black sesame seeds, it is difficult to see the change in color.
 How can we tell if they have been sufficiently toasted?
 I use two tests.

 One, the aroma.
 If the nutty aroma starts to float over the pan, they’re probably sufficiently toasted.

 But, to be sure, apply a second test.
 Look at the seeds closely and see if they are glistening with oil.
 That is what you want, really.
 To bring out the oil and allow the seeds to toast in its own oil.
 That’s why you toast sesame seeds in an oil-free pan.
 You don’t need to add any oil at all because the sesame seeds are rich in oil.